 How to Create a Profitable Google Shopping campaign?

 1. Make Product Photos and Listings up to the mark

 When you build Google Shopping Campaigns, you need to upload adequate information into the product feeds.
 This will help in building a stronger campaign.
 As mentioned previously, Google makes use of the product feeds during searches.
 And, Google has discreet guidelines on how to display products against searches.

-In simple terms, the photo should be clear and must occupy at least 75% of the space.
+The photo should be clear and must occupy at least 75% of the space in simple terms.

 2. Make sure your store compiles all requirements & Policies for google shopping ads